clnt/servd/README.md

 `servd cli {container(optional)}`

-- Open an interactive shell into the given container or the `servd_core` container by default if none specified.
+- Open an interactive shell into the given container or the `servd_core` container by default if none specified

 ## Supported Drivers